7 Reasons Why Mavericks Don't Reach Their Potential

 Not convinced?
 Take a look at the work of Brene Brown and I challenge you not to be moved.

-Gamechangers by definition have to have intuition and imagination.
+Mavericks by definition have to have intuition and imagination.
 Changing the game is about creating something new that wasn’t there before.
-So, taking something unmanifested and making it manifest…so this isn’t about the purely logical and rational.
+So, taking something unmanifested and making it manifest…this isn’t about being purely logical and rational.

 Many Mavericks do act on intuition/gut feel/instinct and every great stride forward that humankind has made is based on an intuitive leap.
 Remember Einstein dreaming about riding the ray of light?
 And yet, so many of us minimise or doubt their intuition because it is not safe, logical and rational.

 Einstein said, “The intuitive mind is a sacred gift and the rational mind is a faithful servant.
 We have created a society that honours the servant and has forgotten the gift.”
-So it is for many gamechanger.
+So it is for many of us who would prefer to make our own rules.

-However, too many potential gamechangers don’t spend time trying to uncover their Genius.
+However, too many potential Mavericks don’t spend time trying to uncover their Genius.
 They live in the Zone of Excellence.
-These might be things that you are really good at BUT there will always be someone better (they are in their Zone of Genius!) and it costs you energy.
+These might be things that you are really good at BUT there will always be someone better (they are in their Zone of Genius!) it costs you energy.